The Emoji Code: Controversy

 Evans' research on the speed of uptake of Emoji led to his claim that Emoji is the closest humanity has come to a universal mode of communication.
 This was widely reported in the media as Evans claiming that Emoji had actually become a language.
 Representative headlines included: "Emoji is Britain's fastest growing language" and Emoji is "the fastest growing form of language ever”.
 This led to a wide range of criticism under the banner: "Linguists launch war of words on emoji as a language debate", with one notable internet linguist Gretchen McCulloch stating: "They’re totally fun!
 I like emoji!
 But not every way of communicating is equivalent to language.”

 Evans responded in The Emoji Code by making clear that Emoji is a code, not a language.
 Evans posits that Emoji lacks the grammatical complexity or semantic richness of a true language.
 He argues that “Emoji isn’t a language as such.
 They are artificially created.
 They don’t evolve in the way that the natural language does.
 They don’t have a grammatical system".
 However, Evans claims that, like other systems of communication, Emoji fufils language-like functions.
 He cites legal cases where emojis can be perceived as amounting to death threats, in much the same way as a verbal threat.
 This is because, Evans contends, just like language, Emoji as a system of communication exhibits what he terms an interactional function--an attempt to influence the behavior of others, though language, or a language-like system.

 Evans has also claimed that it is possible, in principle, for a system of communication such as Emoji to develop into a fully formed language.
-He cites examples such as Emoji Dick, a crowd-funded translation of the novel Moby Dick, and the visual representation of Alice in Wonderland as a emoji lattice.
+He cites examples such as Emoji Dick, a crowd-funded translation of the novel Moby Dick, and the visual representation of Alice in Wonderland as an emoji lattice.